 Step 3: Request an Administrative Law Judge (ALJ) Hearing

 Just like Step 2, you have 60 days to request your ALJ hearing (do this as soon as possible!).
 The SSA’s Office of Disability Adjudication and Review (ODAR) usually schedules your appeal hearing 6-12 months after receiving your request.
 At this stage, most people who win benefits have a lawyer handling their appeal.

 Step 4: If You’re Denied Again, Request an Appeals Council Review

 You have another 60 days to dispute the judge’s ruling if you don’t win SSD benefits at this stage.
 But if you miss this filing deadline, the SSA will automatically dismiss your case.
 You’re only likely to win SSD benefits at this appeals stage if:

 - The judge cut your ALJ hearing short or made an obviously flawed ruling.
 The Appeals Council may review your claim, dismiss it or reverse the ALJ’s decision.

 - Your SSD case implies broad policy or procedural issue changes.
 If an expert testified at your ALJ hearing or you’re the first person to develop a new impairment, then this applies to you.

 Step 5: File a Federal Lawsuit Against the Social Security Administration

 Your last appeal option involves suing the SSA.
-This is expensive and time-consuming (i.e., you may wait 2-9 years for your scheduled federal district court date).
+This is expensive and time-consuming (i.e., you may wait 2-9 years for your court date).
 Only choose Step 5 if you believe the SSA made legal errors during the application and claim review process.
 Most lawyers aren’t willing to represent these cases on contingency, or sue the SSA at all.